RuslanAlali/SHINY_scATAC-Seq/README.md

 ## Data Analysis
 Some reads leaks from one cell to the neighbouring ones.
 This means that data are not reliable in raw form.
 A double-cleaning method was introduced and presented reasonable results.
-The code for the reads cleaning, alignment, peak calling and annotation is avialable at:
+The code for the reads cleaning, alignment, peak calling and annotation is avialable at: /code
-# HERE

 Common tools like ChromVar were tested, but the results were not satifactory.
 Sample separation was limited.
 Traditional methods rely on pathway enrichment or transcription factor enrichments to group cells.